lgtm-migrator/invenio-records-draft/README.md

 ## What the library does

-Easily adds draft to all your invenio data models.
+Easily adds draft (a.k.a deposit) to all your invenio data models.
 REST API stays the same with extra operations for publish, unpublish, edit published record.
 REST example (some links omitted for brevity):

 ```bash